CMakePP/CMakePPLang/docs/source/features/classes.rst

 Classes
 *******

-The CMakePP langauge enables users to define classes and create instances of the classes.
-Classes in CMakePP can contain attributes and functions.
-CMakePP also supports inheritance.
-Examples of using classes are provided in the :ref:`examples-classes` the section.
+CMakePPLang enables users to define classes and create instances of the classes.
+Classes in CMakePPLang can contain attributes and functions.
+CMakePPLang also supports inheritance.
+Examples of using classes are provided in :ref:`examples-classes`.
 A basic overview of the features of classes are provided below.

 .. _features-classes-definition:

 Class Definition
 ================

+..
+TODO: Convert these examples into tests.

 Class definitions start with ``cpp_class(MyClass)`` where ``MyClass`` is what you want to name the class.
 CMakePPLang handles the class name, ``MyClass``